‘Destiny 2’ Thoughts On New Public Events, Infinite Forest, And More From Second Livestream

 Thoughts

 Making Strikes part of the Destiny 2: Curse of Osiris campaign is fine and removes the disconnect that exists with the current collection of activities.
-The more important Strike news actually came during last week’s livestream when Bungie showed Heroic Strikes will finally be added back into the game.
-It’s baffling why they were removed in the first place and the Strike playlist has suffered for it.
+The more important Strike news actually came during last week’s livestream when Bungie showed Heroic Strikes would finally be added back into the game.
+It’s baffling why they were removed in the first place, and the Strike playlist has suffered for it.

 Heroic Adventures and the Infinite Forest